alterGNU/BashScriptLib/README.md

 | print_in_box.sh       | `print_last [-t] [-c]`                          | Print end of the box                                                                    |
 | print_in_box.sh       | `print_in_box [-t] [-c] <txt1> <txt2>`          | Print <txt1> and <txt2> in box                                                          |
 | print_in_box.sh       | `printif <test> <text> [<sep>, <OK>, <fail>]`   | Print <text>(<sep> x LEN)(<test>?<pass>:<fail>) in box                                  |

+### check42_funused.sh
+only on fun: `check42_funused` that list for each arg2..i:<object_files> create by arg1:<path/project>'s Makefile the functions used.
+- Dependencies:
+    - Makefile with all and fclean rules
+    - `file` and `nm` commands

+- Takes at least 2 arguments:
+  - arg1    : <path/project>   , path to project
+  - arg2..i : <..objectfiles..>, object files (bin, .o, static_lib.a) for which to list the functions used.

+- Examples:
+    - `check42_funused ../ft_printf/ libftprintf.a          `: list all functions used by the static lib. libftprintf.a"
+    - `check42_funused ../Push_Swap push_swap               `: list all the functions used by the program push_swap"
+    - `check42_funused ../libft/ ft_strdup.o ft_putstr_fd.o `: list all functions used by the object file ft_strdup.o and ft_putstr.o"

 ### check42_makefile.sh
 - need print_in_box.sh sourced to work (use printif())